eslindsey/everyplate/units.md

 This document is a record of how much EveryPlate (and HelloFresh) considers "1 unit" on their recipe cards.

-**Note:** Only ingredients listed as "1" or "1 unit" will be included in this list, and only if the actual amount is dubious (so things like "Chicken Breast: 10 oz" and "Tomato:
+**Note:** Only ingredients listed like "1 | 2" or "1 unit | 2 units" will be included in
+this list, and then only if the actual amount is dubious (so things like "Chicken Breast:
-1" will be excluded).
+10 oz" and "Tomato: 1" will be excluded).

 ## Help Out